allmaps/allmaps/packages/project/README.md

 For a Projected GCP Transformer, these are the GCPs in projected coordinates.

+### `ProjectedGcpTransformer#getToGeoTransformationResolution(resourceBbox, partialProjectedGcpTransformOptions)`

+Get the resolution of the toGeo transformation in resource space, within a given bbox.

+This informs you in how fine the warping is, in resource space.
+It can be useful e.g. to create a triangulation in resource space that is fine enough for this warping or set the minSourceDistance options.

+It is obtained by transforming toGeo two linestring, namely the horizontal and vertical midlines of the given bbox.
+The toGeo transformation will refine these lines: it will break them in small enough pieces to obtain a near continuous result.

+Resolution returned in the length of the shortest piece, measured in resource coordinates, or undefined if no refinements were needed.

+###### Parameters

+* `resourceBbox?` (`Bbox | undefined`)
+  * BBox in resource space where the resolution is requested, or undefined to get this from the GCPs
+* `partialProjectedGcpTransformOptions?` (`Partial<ProjectedGcpTransformOptions> | undefined`)

+###### Returns

+Resolution of the toGeo transformation in resource space (`number | undefined`).

+### `ProjectedGcpTransformer#getToProjectedGeoTransformationResolution(resourceBbox, partialProjectedGcpTransformOptions)`

+Get the resolution of the toProjectedGeo transformation in resource space, within a given bbox.

+This informs you in how fine the warping is, in resource space.
+It can be useful e.g. to create a triangulation in resource space that is fine enough for this warping or set the minSourceDistance options.

+It is obtained by transforming toProjectedGeo two linestring, namely the horizontal and vertical midlines of the given bbox.
+The toProjectedGeo transformation will refine these lines: it will break them in small enough pieces to obtain a near continuous result.

+Resolution returned in the length of the shortest piece, measured in resource coordinates, or undefined if no refinements were needed.

+###### Parameters

+* `resourceBbox?` (`Bbox | undefined`)
+  * BBox in resource space where the resolution is requested, or undefined to get this from the GCPs
+* `partialProjectedGcpTransformOptions?` (`Partial<ProjectedGcpTransformOptions> | undefined`)

+###### Returns

+Resolution of the toProjectedGeo transformation in resource space (`number | undefined`).

+### `ProjectedGcpTransformer#getToResourceTransformationResolution(projectedGeoBbox, partialProjectedGcpTransformOptions)`

+Get the resolution of the toResource transformation in projected geo space, within a given bbox.

+This informs you in how fine the warping is, in projected geo space.
+It can be useful e.g. to create a triangulation in projected geo space that is fine enough for this warping or set the minDestionationDistance options.

+It is obtained by transforming toResource two linestring, namely the horizontal and vertical midlines of the given bbox.
+The toResource transformation will refine these lines: it will break them in small enough pieces to obtain a near continuous result.

+Resolution returned in the length of the shortest piece, measured in internal projected geo coordinates, or undefined if no refinements were needed.

+###### Parameters

+* `projectedGeoBbox?` (`Bbox | undefined`)
+  * BBox in projected geo space where the resolution is requested, or undefined to get this from the GCPs
+* `partialProjectedGcpTransformOptions?` (`Partial<ProjectedGcpTransformOptions> | undefined`)

+###### Returns

+Resolution of the toResource transformation in internal projected geo space (`number | undefined`).

 ### `ProjectedGcpTransformer#interalProjectedGcps`

 Get GCPs in interal projected coordinates (`Array<Gcp>`).